colemanimhoff/beatport-code-challenges-master/javascript/tests/04_ReactComponent/README.md

 The `Slider` component takes the following props
 - Interval (defaults to 4 seconds)
+- Title (defaults to "BEATPORT CHALLENGE")

 The `Slider` component maintains the following state:
-- Current Child
+- Current Index
-- Timer
+- Autoincrement is managed by a `setTimeout` function